Walter Dearborn: Biography

 Dearborn was born in Marblehead, Massachusetts.
 He attended Boston public schools and then Phillips Exeter Academy, graduating in 1896.
 He earned a bachelor's degree (1900) and a master's degree from Wesleyan University.

 In 1903, Dearborn began studying for a doctorate at Columbia University where he was the student of James McKeen Cattell.
 His interest in the psychology of reading and human development promoted him to spend a year studying medicine at the University of Göttingen.
 He eventually returned to Germany to earn a Doctor of Medicine degree.
 Dearborn's dissertation was published under the title, The Psychology of Reading: An Experimental Study of the Reading Process and Eye-Movements (1906).

 Dearborn's doctorate degree was quite important as it was an interest of his that remained consistent and provided for his greatest contributions to psychology.
 In a monograph entitled "Special Disabilities in learning to read and write" Dearborn contributed a section on "etiology of congenital and word blindness".
-Dearborn contributed a great deal to the function of the eye and 'reading'.
+Dearborn contributed a great deal to the function of the eye and "reading".
 He discovered that there were multiple type of readers including "part-word, whole word and mixed-type readers".
-Furthermore, Dearborn continued a great deal in producing a number of papers and research on reading disabilities.
+Furthermore, Dearborn continued in producing a number of papers and research on reading disabilities.

 After completing his doctoral studies, Dearborn joined the educational psychology faculty at the University of Wisconsin-Madison and then the faculty at the University of Chicago, where he was engaged in applied experimental psychology in solving practical problems.
-More specifically, as an educational psychologist Dearborn focused his interests in three main areas- reading problems, the relation between physical growth to intelligence, and intelligence tests.
+More specifically, as an educational psychologist Dearborn focused his interests in three main areas – reading problems, the relation between physical growth to intelligence, and intelligence tests.
 Dearborn pursued research in intelligence testing, predictors of academic success, and reading.
 In 1912, Dearborn accepted an invitation to join the faculty at Harvard University, where he became an associate professor in just seven years.